oliveiraleo/kuntao_tips/docs/kernel_ban_faq.md

 # Kernel Ban FAQ

-As I'm the current mainteiner/[builder of some](https://xdaforums.com/f/lenovo-p2-roms-kernels-recoveries-other-devel.6152/) Lenovo P2 (kuntao) custom ROMs (mostly LineageOS (LOS) unofficial), I wanted to have a word with our community regarding the recent kernel ban issued by Google.
+As I'm currently the maintainer/[builder of some](https://xdaforums.com/f/lenovo-p2-roms-kernels-recoveries-other-devel.6152/) Lenovo P2 (kuntao) custom ROMs (mostly LineageOS (LOS) unofficial), I wanted to have a word with our community regarding the recent kernel ban issued by Google.

 ## Context